dragonscale-ai/book-mas/docs/ch_5/sec_5-3.md

 Moreover, metrics create a shared language between technical and non-technical stakeholders.
 Engineers can monitor agent throughput and latency; product managers can track task success rates and failure modes; business leaders can quantify cost savings and ROI.
 This shared visibility helps teams stay coordinated and enables agent development to reflect real-world usage.

 As organizations build more sophisticated agent networks, incorporating specialized tools, handoffs, contextual memory, and asynchronous communication, the complexity of evaluating performance increases.
 Static performance benchmarks are insufficient.
 Instead, measurement must be dynamic and context-aware, adapting to the evolving structure and role of each agent in the system.
-Clear measurement criteria are not just operational hygiene; they are a prerequisite for responsible AI deployment at scale.
+Clear measurement criteria are a prerequisite for responsible AI deployment at scale.

 ## Core Efficiency Metrics for Multi-Agent Workflows